Projects

 Project team: Alisha Davis, Jasmine Chen, Marie Brauer, Dr. Matthew Scott

-What we imagine we learn when we watch others
+What we imagine learning when we watch others

 Observing someone else perform a task is one of many ways to help ourselves learn a skill.
 However, when we observe someone else perform a task, our confidence in performing the task ourselves is often much higher than our actual skill level.
-Unlike observation, when we mentally rehearse the skill ourselves (termed ‘motor imagery’) we are gaining movement-related information.
-This information may lead to greater accuracy in assessing ability and thus a match between our confidence and skill level.
-The goal of this study is to look at how motor imagery changes our confidence and perceived ability to perform a novel task.
+When observing someone else perform a task, we can also imagine ourselves doing it at the same time.
+When we mentally rehearse the skill ourselves (termed ‘motor imagery’) we are gaining additional movement-related information leading to a ‘better’ match between our confidence and skill level.
+But what if we are unable to picture something (visually) in our minds?
+This is known as aphantasia.
+The goal of this study is to look at how our perceptions of abilities change while watching and/or imagining perform a novel task.
 Interested in results of this work?
 What we’ve found out so far can be found here.

 Project team: this work is conducted in collaboration with Dr. Hodges & the Motor Skills Lab, UBC.